SecretFox/DropResearch/README.md

 **Shortening chat commands**
 The Chat commands are bit long, but there is a way to shorten them through "alias", here are some examples.
 `/alias sync option DropResearch_ForceSync true` allows you to upload your data with `/sync`
-`/alias dropdata option DropResearch_ShowData true` allows you to view your own statistics with `/dropdata`
 Aliases are account wide,and you only need to create them once.

 **Known Issues**